Google Shopping Feed

 Submit only products of these types:

 You can specify by store what types of products should be included in the feed.
 Adding configurable or bundle types will actually pull also associated simple products if it's specified in the 'Configurable products - non apparel' or 'Apparel' sections.
+Custom product types like AheadWorks subscription types will do fine.

 Add Out of Stock Products: